 7/ Review and Optimize:

 After a campaign ends, or even during its run, review the data to understand what worked and what didn’t.
-Use the insights to adjust your strategy, improve future planning, and improve your messaging or channel choices.
+Use the insights to adjust your strategy, improve future planning, and refine your messaging or channel choices.

-Here are five tools that can help you build and manage a strong marketing plan, each offering a unique set of features to support your goals.
+Here are five transformative tools that can help you build and manage a strong marketing plan, each offering a unique set of features to support your goals.

 1/ StoryChief: